wrightmat/dnd-eberron/characters/Shahiri.md

 ### Backstory

 Used to be a guard or soldier and no longer is (because some people died who she was supposed to protect).
 Has been doing mercenary work more recently.

+### Motivation and Goal(s)

+Atonement for the things she's done in the past.
+Possibly re-acceptance into the clan, or maybe somewhere else?